wotbrew/relic/README.md

 Ok ok, neat but not _cool_.

-Ahhhh... but you don't understand, `relic` doesn't just evaluate queries like cave man technology - it is powered by a data flow graph.
+Ahhhh... but you don't understand, `relic` doesn't just evaluate queries like some kind of cave man technology - it is powered by a __data flow graph__.
 `relic` knows when your data changes, and it knows how to modify dependent relations in a smart way.

 ```clojure